 Cavalluzzo is looking for students who show a strong interest in union-side labour and social justice.
 Our current practice is to hire four articling students per year.
 Although not essential to a successful articling application, most students who are offered articles with the firm demonstrate an interest in our areas of practice and highlight that interest in their application material.

-Applications should include a résumé, the names of two to three references and/or reference letters, as well as information on how we can contact these references during late July and August, and transcripts from law school, undergraduate and graduate school (if applicable).
+Applications should include a résumé, the names of two to three references and/or reference letters, as well as information on how we can contact these references during Novemer, and transcripts from law school, undergraduate and graduate school (if applicable).
 We place considerable weight on applicants’ performance in personal interviews.

 For those students selected for an interview, we require a writing sample (i.e., appropriately anonymized pleadings or submissions from clinic work, or a law school paper or research assignment).